swails/blog/docs/software-development-architecture/main.md

 Building modern, collaborative software projects is impossible without a Version Control System.
 The most common commercial options for these platforms are [GitHub](https://github.com), [GitLab](https://gitlab.com), and [BitBucket](https://bitbucket.org).
 There are, of course, many others.

 The VCS will serve as the centralized hub that drives almost all of your software engineering process.
-It is here that you will define automations of your developer operations, code review policy, and tag versioned releases of your source code.
+In addition to storing your source code, it is here that you will define automations of your developer operations, code review policy, and tag versioned releases of that source code.

 ### Recommendation